Random Domino Tilings and the Arctic Circle Theorem

 Now we wish to show that $\mu = \mu_d$ is invariant under the update-dynamics.
-That is, we must show that if we choose $x=(...,x_{-1},x_0,x_1,...) \in \cX$ in accordance with the distribution $\mu$ and then evolve the system through one time-step to obtain a new doubly-infinite sequence $x' \in \cX$, the probability of the event $x' \in B$ (denote this by $\mu'(B)$) should be equal to the probability of the event $x \in B$ (which is just $\mu(B)$), for all measurable events $B \subset \cX$.
+That is, we must show that if we choose $x=(\dots,x_{-1},x_0,x_1,\dots) \in \cX$ in accordance with the distribution $\mu$ and then evolve the system through one time-step to obtain a new doubly-infinite sequence $x' \in \cX$, the probability of the event $x' \in B$ (denote this by $\mu'(B)$) should be equal to the probability of the event $x \in B$ (which is just $\mu(B)$), for all measurable events $B \subset \cX$.
 To prove this, it will suffice to prove $\mu'(B)=\mu(B)$ for cylinder sets $B$ of the form

-with $b_1,b_2,...,b_{n-1}$ in $\{0,1\}$.
-To see why this suffices, note first that the translation-invariance of $\mu_d$ and of the update-dynamics guarantees that $\mu'$ must be translation-invariant.
+with $b_1,b_2,\dots,b_{n-1}$ in $\{0,1\}$ and with $n \geq 1$.
+To see why this suffices, note first that the translation-invariance of $\mu_d$ and the fact that the update-dynamics commute with translation guarantee that $\mu'$ will be translation-invariant.
 Using this fact, combined with finite additivity, one can show that if $\mu'(B)=\mu(B)$ for all the special sets $B$ just described, then $\mu'(B)=\mu(B)$ for all cylinder sets $B$ corresponding to bit strings that contain somewhere a 0 followed by a 1.
-However, it is easy to see that $\mu'$ must assign measure 0 to the set of infinite strings that nowhere contain a 0 followed by a 1.
+Indeed, let $C$ be the countable set consisting of all bit-strings that nowhere contain a 0 followed by a 1; clearly $\mu(C)=0$.
+Indeed, we must also have $\mu'(C) = 0$, since the only way for $x'$ to belong to $C$ is if $x$ belongs to $C$.
+Hence the cylinder sets containing at least one substring 01 generate the Borel $\sigma$-algebra up to a $\mu$-null set that is also $\mu'$-null.
 Therefore, using countable additivity, one can prove $\mu'(B)=\mu(B)$ for all cylinder sets corresponding to finite bit-strings.
 It follows from this that $\mu'$ agrees with $\mu$ on all cylinder sets and hence on the entire measure-algebra of Borel sets.